 Across the world, death and serious injuries occur from Consumer Products all too often.
-This site is dedicated to help raise awareness to these products that we hope will decrease the amount of these tragedies.
-Education is the key to consumer protection and we hope to be the best resource available.
+This site is dedicated to helping raise awareness of these products that we hope will decrease the amount of these tragedies.
+Education is the key to consumer protection, and we hope to be the best resource available.

 All About the Takata Air Bag Recall

 In a recall that impacts ten different automakers, Japaneseread more >

 Introduction To many, the varied privacy policiesread more >

 E. Coli Threat In Beef

 E. coli is the abbreviation given to Escherichia coli, whichread more >

 iCloud Security & Apple